Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Methodology: Conditional FiP

-\paragraph{Encoder Architecture.} Following~\citep{lorch2021dibs, scetbon2024fip}, we propose to encode datasets using a transformer-based architecture that alternatively attends on both the sample and node dimensions of the input.
-More specifically, after having embedded the dataset $\dx$ into a higher dimensional space using a linear operation $L(\dx) \in\mathbb{R}^{n\times d \times d_h}$ where $d_h$ is the hidden dimension, the encoder $E$ alternates the application of transformer blocks, consisting of a self-attention block followed by an MLP block~\citep{vaswani2017attention}, where the attention mechanism is applied either across the samples $n$ or the nodes $d$.
-When attending over samples, the encoder uses standard self-attention as defined in~\eqref{eq:standard-attn-matrix} without masking ($\bm{M}=\{0\}^{n\times n}$), however, when the model attends over the nodes, we leverage the knowledge of the causal graph to mask the undesirable relationships between the nodes, that is we set $\bm{M}=+\infty \times (1 - \gG)$, with the convention that $0\times (+\infty)=0$, in the standard attention~\eqref{eq:standard-attn-matrix}.
-Finally, the obtained embeddings $E(L(\dx), \gG)\in\mathbb{R}^{n\times d \times d_h}$ are passed to a prediction network $H: \sR^{n \times d \times d_h} \rightarrow \sR^{n \times d}$ defined as 2-hidden layers MLP which brings back the encoded datasets to their original space.
+\paragraph{Encoder Architecture.} Following~\citep{lorch2021dibs, scetbon2024fip}, we encode datasets using a transformer-based architecture that alternates attention over both sample and node dimension.
+Given a dataset $\dx$, we first apply a linear embedding $L(\dx) \in\mathbb{R}^{n\times d \times d_h}$, where $d_h$ is the hidden dimension.
+The encoder $E$ then applies transformer blocks, each comprising self-attention followed by an MLP ~\citep{vaswani2017attention}, where the attention mechanism is applied either across the samples $n$ or the nodes $d$ alternately.
+Recall the standard self-attention is defined as